 As you may (or may not) know, I bake primarily with extra virgin olive oil ever since I wrote an olive oil cookbook.
 From pie crusts to scones and even cookies, olive oil can easily replace butter in your baking.
 And you won’t really miss the butter, either.

 And despite some of the myths you may have heard about cooking or baking with olive oil, yes you can bake most anything with this beautiful oil.
 The key to successful olive oil baking is the quality of olive oil you are using.
-I have written a lot about baking with olive oil, but I’ll share with you two big tips here.

 This year, I was determined to update the gingerbread cookie by using olive oil instead of butter.
 It took a few tries, but here it is.
 The cookie is mildly spicy – enough to give you a kick, but it should not overwhelm you, making it very kid friendly.